NEET > Physics Class 11 > Friction & Its Types

 Angle of Repose (θ)

 A body is placed on an inclined plane and the angle of inclination is gradually increased.
 At some angle of inclination θ the body starts sliding down the plane due to gravity.
-This angle of inclination is called angle of repose (θ).
+This angle of inclination is called the angle of repose (θ).

-➤ Example.1.
-A block of mass 1 kg is at rest on a rough horizontal surface, where coefficients of static and kinetic friction are 0.2 and 0.15.
+Example 1: A block of mass 1 kg is at rest on a rough horizontal surface, where coefficients of static and kinetic friction are 0.2 and 0.15.

-Friction & Its Types - Notes | Study Physics Class 11 - NEETFind the frictional forces if a horizontal force
+Friction: Its Types and Problems | Physics Class 11 - NEETFind the frictional forces if a horizontal force

 (a) F = 1N (b) F = 1.96 N (c) F = 2.5 N is applied on a block

-Solution.
-Maximum force of friction is the limiting friction fsm = 0.2 × 1 × 9.8 N = 1.96 N
+Solution: Maximum force of friction is the limiting friction fsm = 0.2 × 1 × 9.8 N = 1.96 N

 (a) For F = 1 N, F < fsm